 Candidates for the Master of Arts degree in sociology must satisfy the general requirements of the Graduate School and specific departmental requirements.

-The Sociology MA consists of two plans based on whether the student crafts a research thesis.
+The Sociology MA consists of two plans based on whether the student crafts a research thesis for a total of 30-33 credits.
 Learn more about those plans and the application process.